cedricwalter/git-branch-renamer-maven-plugin/readme.md

 * Deriving Maven artifact version from GIT branch,
 * Update pom version automatically,
 * Add the ability to use Pull request with any branching workflow model
+* Remove all non portable build step in jenkins/teamcity/bamboo/...
+* All in project object model

 # Quick Usage
 Add to the root pom